Sony A1 for Wedding Photography

 Image jump during playback.
 One thing I really missed about the various Canon and Nikon cameras that I shot with over the years was that when reviewing captured photographs, the rear wheel would scroll through images one by one, while the front wheel would jump in higher increments, giving you the ability to quickly skip back to view images from an earlier portion of the day.
 At one point, in an A9 firmware update, Sony added what initially sounded like was going to be this feature, but it ended up being only being a way to jump through images that you had "rated" in-camera, and there was still no way to quickly jump through regular unrated images.
 The A1 adds the ability to set the front dial to jump in increments of 10 or 100.

 Quiet mechanical shutter.
-When I first powered up the A1, I fired off a few test shots in silent shutter mode, then switched to the mechanical shutter.
-Pushing the shutter release, I was dismayed to hear just a gentle sound that is best described as a soft knock (like the shutter mechanism was trying to actuate, but was stuck and was not actually moving), and figured the camera was defective.
-Took me a few moments to realize that the camera was in fact fine, and that’s just how quiet the shutter is!
+When I first unboxed and powered up the A1, I fired off a few quick test shots in silent shutter mode, then switched to the mechanical shutter.
+Pushing the shutter release, I was dismayed to hear just a gentle sound that is best described as a soft knock (like the shutter mechanism was trying to actuate, but was jammed and was not actually moving).
+I figured the camera was defective, and groaned to myself at the thought of having to ship it back and wait for a replacement.
+It took me a few moments to realize that the camera was in fact fine, and that’s just how quiet the shutter is!
 I don't expect to use the mechanical shutter much, but it's nice to know how discrete it is if I do need it.

 More detailed EVF.
 The higher resolution electronic viewfinder of the A1 is noticeably clearer than the A9's (which was already great).
 This is most useful when reviewing captured images, less so when shooting, as the resolution is temporarily reduced when the camera is focusing in AF-C mode, presumably to ensure enough bandwidth through the system is maintained for the many focus calculations the camera makes.